hn-88/GSheetLoadLogger/README.md

 # GSheetLoadLogger
 Logging a server's load average using Google Apps Script and bash.
+Implemented with minor tweaks to ChatGPT's suggestions.